adrianyau/Final-Capstone-Project/README.md

 ## Project/Goals
 My wife works in the field of Human Resources and she was fascinated about what I have learned in my Data Analytics Bootcamp.
 I consulted with her asking what she would be interested if the numbers could give deep insight in her line of work.
 She suggested to me about employee attrition - the departure of employees from an organization, whether voluntary or involuntary.
 This is important to Human Resources because it is a metric that provides insight on how well does an organization retain their workforce.
 Reasons for attrition are mainly due to:
-- Low compensation
+- Low Compensation
-- Poor recognition
+- Poor Recognition
-- Lack of career growth
+- Lack of Career Growth
-- High level of stress
+- High Level of Stress

 Inspired by her intrigue and passion, I have downloaded a dataset from Kaggle that contains information about HR Analytics.
 In particular to the subject about employee attrition, I wanted to answer: